Client Log for Artists

 - No account or cloud workspace

-If you want a sales system, a CRM is a better tool.
-If you want memory and context, Client Log fits.
+If you need a full sales system or invoicing tool, a CRM or dedicated app is more appropriate.
+If you want memory and context for your collector and gallery relationships, Client Log fits.

 Status